US Fulbright Logo

 Award Profile

 The Fulbright Commission in Ecuador welcomes applications from recent graduates, young professionals, and artists in all fields of study.
-The grant is to conduct research projects of 8 to 10 months, affiliated with an Ecuadorian host institution (higher education institution, NGO, government offices or research institutes) that can provide support to the applicant.
+The grant is to conduct research projects of 8 to 10 months, affiliated with an Ecuadorian host institution (higher education institution, NGO, government offices, think tanks, or research institutes), which can provide support to the applicant.
+We encourage all applicants to always affiliate with a higher education institution - even as a second or third affiliation - to secure support for the proposed project.

 Grant Length